GNOME/libpanel/docs/introduction.md

 managed by a switcher widget.
 These #PanelWidget will be the containers for your widgets.

-Frame are meant to contain widgets that you can move from one dock panel to another, and receive widgets from a different location.
+Frames are meant to contain widgets that you can move from one dock panel to another, and receive widgets from a different location.
 It will handle all that logic for you.